gioelecrispo/decoripy/README.md

 With decoripy, writing a decorator becomes very easy.
 It aims to improve the Python language expressiveness by enhancing a very powerful Python mechanism.

-Annotipy provides a template built upon the basic wrapping of a function, hiding the implementation details, and providing some useful advantages:
+Decoripy provides a template built upon the basic wrapping of a function, hiding the implementation details, and providing some useful advantages:
  - no distinction between decorator with or without arguments has to be done;
  - a temporal based execution is provided.

-### Annotation arguments
+### Decorator arguments
-With decoripy you could create annotation with or without arguments with no pain.
+With decoripy you could create decorator with or without arguments with no pain.
 In standard Python you should handle the arguments passed to the decorator, because, in this case, the wrapper function does not take the function as a the first argument.
 So you could do something like this: